coastalwhite/gburghoorn.com/content/posts/pure-rust-wishlist/index.md

 ## Why would we want a pure Rust crate over a wrapper to an existent library?

-There are several reasons to want a pure Rust crate over wrappers to an existent library.
+Apart for the usual safety and performance Rust provides, there are several reasons to want a pure Rust crate over wrappers to an existent library.
 The tldr here is you just want to `cargo add` a crate and have everything work as expected.
 To go into a bit more depth, there are three main reasons to want a pure Rust crate: developer ergonomics, user ergonomics and guarantees